apache/carbondata/integration/hive/hive-guide.md

 $HIVE_HOME/bin/hive

 ### Initialize schema in hive
+If you already set spark.carbon.hive.schema.compatibility.enable=true in spark-defaults.conf, please skip this secion.
+For some tables which already exists, we need to alter schema in Hive.

 ```
 create table in hive:
 CREATE TABLE IF NOT EXISTS hive_carbon(id int, name string, scale decimal, country string, salary double) row format delimited fields terminated by ',' stored as textfile;